The Uniqueness of LLaMA3-70B Series with Per-Channel Quantization: Introduction

 In this paper, we investigate the W8A8 quantization for the most popular architectures and models featured on the LLM open leaderboard~\cite{open-llm-leaderboard}.
 Our study reveals a noteworthy phenomenon: the LLaMA3-70B model series~\cite{dubey2024llama3herdmodels} exhibits a pronounced vulnerability to W8A8 per-channel quantization, in stark contrast to other models, which demonstrate significantly greater robustness, typically experiencing less than 1\% accuracy degradation compared to their FP16 counterparts under the same quantization scheme.
 Our observation on the ``LLaMA3-70B series'' also include the LLaMA3.1-70B and various fine-tuned versions, and other robust models include LLaMA2 series, LLaMA3-8B, Mistral-123B, Mixtral-8x7B, Qwen2-72B, Phi3-13B, and Falcon-40B~\cite{jiang2023mistral7b,jiang2024mixtralexperts,yang2024qwen2technicalreport,abdin2024phi3technicalreporthighly,almazrouei2023falconseriesopenlanguage}.
 Figure~\ref{fig:llama3-70b-w8a8} provides a comparative analysis of FP16 (labeled as W16A16) and W8A16 quantization for the officially released LLaMA3/3.1-70B and LLaMA3/3.1-70B-Instruct by Meta.
 This comparison reveals that significant accuracy degradation already occurs with W8A16, indicating that the issue primarily stems from weight quantization rather than activation quantization.
 Details will be presented in the experiment section.
 Released in April 2024, the LLaMA3-70B has not been extensively examined in recent research on W8A8 per-channel quantization.
 Given that this series is currently the most widely used base model on the open leaderboard, further exploration and understanding of its unique characteristics are imperative.

-\claude{To elucidate the unique vulnerability of the LLaMA3-70B series to W8A8 per-channel quantization, we conducted a comparative analysis of its weight distributions against those of other robust models.
+To elucidate the unique vulnerability of the LLaMA3-70B series to W8A8 per-channel quantization, we conducted a comparative analysis of its weight distributions against those of other robust models.
 Our investigation revealed a significant discrepancy, particularly pronounced in the initial layers.
 These layers exhibit a distinctive characteristic wherein magnitudes of certain weights exceed others by several orders of magnitude.
 Figure~\ref{fig:wd_llama3-70b} shows an example of the ``V'' matrix in the first Transformer block of the LLaMA3-70B model.
 Weights with large magnitudes are concentrated on specific input dimensions, with the largest values exceeding 90.
 These outlier weights substantially expand the quantization range, resulting in larger quantization intervals and consequently diminished precision for smaller weight values.
-Notably, these weight outliers are only prominent in the ``Q'', ``K'', ``V'', ``Up'', and ``Gate'' weight matrices of the initial transformer blocks.
-To mitigate these quantization errors, we propose implementing per-group quantization specifically for these affected layers.
-Although these layers constitute merely 2-3\% of the total layers in LLaMA3-70B, this targeted approach yields a dramatic enhancement in accuracy, elevating model performance to a level approaching that of FP16 models.}
+Notably, these weight outliers are only prominent in the ``Q'', ``K'', ``V'', ``Up'', and ``Gate'' weight matrices of the initial transformer blocks, while the "O" and "Down" weight matrices do not exhibit this behavior.
+We propose two methods to address this issue.
+First, to mitigate these quantization errors, we propose implementing per-group quantization specifically for these affected layers.
+Although these layers constitute merely 2-3\% of the total layers in LLaMA3-70B, this targeted approach yields a dramatic enhancement in accuracy, elevating model performance to a level approaching that of FP16 models.
+Second, we demonstrate a bi-directional smoothing method of the weight and activation matrices that effectively reduces the dynamic range of both, significantly minimizing quantization errors.
+This technique preserves per-channel quantization while enhancing the model's resilience to W8A8 quantization.

 The contribution of this paper is as follows.